josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251119_why_i_use_the_term_the_men_tm.md

 it is still all about that lairy squid and we all know it is. 🤣
 <!--almost like they're trying to make a statement after the sc vote but whatever. don't listen to me; what do i know?  -->

+---

+we can also stop the more ridiculous guardrails because what is being produced is actually just more damaging than in the vanilla mode.